Cursor logo

 Compare Coder Agents to Cursor Agents

-Cursor's Self-Hosted Cloud Agents let teams run execution environments on infrastructure they control while relying on Cursor's cloud for orchestration, model access, and the overall agent experience.
-For many teams, that balance offers a practical way to adopt agent workflows without managing the full system themselves.
+Cursor's self-hosted cloud agents let teams run execution environments on infrastructure they control while relying on Cursor's cloud for orchestration, model access, and the overall agent experience.
+For many teams, that balance is a practical way to adopt agent workflows without managing the full system themselves.

 Coder Agents is built for environments with stricter requirements.
 It keeps the control plane, agent loop, and model routing on infrastructure you control, giving teams full visibility into how agents run, how data flows, and whether anything operates outside their network perimeter.
 This makes it a better fit for regulated industries, air-gapped deployments, and organizations that need complete control over their development and AI systems.